imasroori/django_project_blog/README.md

 ## General info

-this project is 3rd project in MaktabSharif Bootcamp that Python [+django framework], HTML, CSS, JS [+Bootstrap framework] used. this project is a Blog that on users can write post and like or dislike posts and write comment for each post.
+This project is 3rd project in MaktabSharif Bootcamp that Python [+django framework], HTML, CSS, JS [+Bootstrap framework] used.
+This project is a Blog that on users can write post and like or dislike posts and write comment for each post.

-there are two type of users in this site:
+There are two type of users in this site:
 * Anonymous users
 * Authenticated users